pollfish/docs/android/google-play.md

 	 implementation 'com.google.android.gms:play-services-ads:8.3.0'
 }
 ```
-otherwise since Google Play Services 8.4.* you can use only Google Play Services Base Client library.
+since Google Play Services 8.4.* you can use only Google Play Services Base Client library.
 For example:

 ```java
 dependencies {